cs444-epfl/cs444/hands-on/ho4.md

-# Week 4: Create your own game!
+# HO4: Create your own game!

 ## Objectives
 - Create a VR game from scratch